Southeastern is committed to protecting and respecting your privacy when you use our services

 It is possible that you may receive a pre-scheduled communication whilst your request is being processed as this can take several days.

-We may need to ask for some further information, such as checking who you are.
 You can download and send this Subject Request Form which will help us deal with your request more efficiently.

 Please let us know if you want to receive the information electronically.